Golden Years (David Bowie song): Composition and lyrics

 Station to Station is commonly regarded as a transitional album in Bowie's career, developing the funk and soul of Young Americans and introducing influences of electronic and the German music genre of krautrock, particularly bands such as Neu! and Kraftwerk, styles Bowie would further explore on his late 1970s Berlin Trilogy.
-Like fellow album track "Stay", "Golden Years" is built upon the styles of Young Americans but with a harsher, grinding edge.
+Like its companion album track "Stay", "Golden Years" is built upon the styles of Young Americans but with a harsher, grinding edge.
 Nicholas Pegg states that the song lacks the "steelier musical landscape" of the rest of the album.
 The song also utilises elements of 1950s doo-wop; the main guitar riff is based on the 1968 Cliff Nobles and Company song "The Horse" and the multi-tracked vocal refrain resembles the Diamonds' 1958 single "Happy Years".
 Other tracks that influenced the composition of "Golden Years" included the Drifters' 1963 song "On Broadway", which Bowie played on piano during rehearsals, adding a "come buh-buh-buh baby" after each line, and Dyke and the Blazers' 1966 song "Funky Broadway" that Earl Slick used for a few riffs.
-While the song overall permeates the styles of "Fame", O'Leary states that it blends elements of krautrock in the main guitar riff.
-Commentators have categorised the song's sound as funk and disco.
+Although the song overall pursues the style of "Fame", O'Leary states that it blends elements of krautrock in the main guitar riff.
+Commentators have categorised the song's sound as funk, disco, doo-wop, and pop.

 "Golden Years" is in the key of B major and begins with a "simple two-chord" riff (F–E), which David Buckley believes hooks the listener instantly.
 Author Peter Doggett calls the riff "reminiscent"–albeit "in very different circumstances"–to the title track of Bowie's Aladdin Sane (1973).
-He writes: "The magical ingredients were percussive: the rattling of sticks against the hi-hat cymbal from the start, the startling clack of woodblocks, the sudden drum fills."
-According to him, these combined elements "channel" the spirit of Presley in the verses, with a "haughtier, more strident tone" in the chorus.
+He writes that "the magical ingredients were percussive: the rattling of sticks against the hi-hat cymbal from the start, the startling clack of woodblocks, the sudden drum fills" and that these combined elements "channel" the spirit of Presley in the verses, with a "haughtier, more strident tone" in the chorus.
 The song features what O'Leary calls "dueling guitars", both mixed into separate channels: the right one plays variations on the opening riff throughout while the left one plays a "gliding rhythm", echoing the "WAH-wah-WAH" with a three-chord riff after the bridges.